adolgert/rkb/docs/CLI_TUTORIAL.md

 rkb extract data/initial/your_file.pdf --max-pages 5 --force-reprocess
 ```

+**New behavior**: The system automatically detects duplicate content using SHA-256 hashes.
+If you try to extract the same PDF again, it will show "duplicate" status unless you use `--force-reprocess`.

 **Currently errors**: The extraction completes successfully but the CLI reports it as failed due to embedding errors.
 The underlying PDF→MMD conversion works correctly.

 ### Step 4: Complete Pipeline (Extract + Index)